 Pro Bono Representation of Crime Victim

-The Center is representing M, an individual who is now seeking a U visa after being exploited by her employer.
-M has already filed a skeletal application for her U visa.
-The Center will primarily be assisting M by filing supplementary and supporting documentation for her U visa to USCIS (United States Citizenship and Immigration Services), a component of the Department of Homeland Security (DHS).
+The Center represented M, an individual who was seeking a U visa after being exploited by her employer.
+M had already filed a skeletal application for her U visa.
+The Center primarily assisted M by filing supplementary and supporting documentation for her U visa to USCIS (United States Citizenship and Immigration Services), a component of the Department of Homeland Security (DHS).

 The U visa protects victims of certain crimes by providing them temporary legal status and work authorization for up to four years.
 The U visa's twin purposes are to help law enforcement investigate and prosecute certain types of crimes and to assist immigrant victims of crimes.

 Learning goals: Client-centered communications, legal research and analysis, empathy, multi-dimensional lawyering, professional judgment, legal writing, and collaboration.

 American Bar Association Commission on Immigration